AdrienPiechocki/Athena/README.md

 **It only speaks and understands either French or English**

+## What it aims to be
+Athena aims to be an open source alternative to expensive assertive apps like Grid 3 (for Windows / Ipad).
+It aims to bring computer control for disabled people whatever is their disability.
+In the end, Athena will be accessible by all means (even with a single button).
+This means you will be able to access your whole computer via Athena (mouse, keyboard, apps, etc.)

 ## Warning
 Some older laptops may not be able to launch the AI model due to RAM requirements...